by Calculated Risk on 12/09/2018 08:17:00 AM

 The red line is for 2018, dash light blue is 2017, blue is the median, and black is for 2009 (the worst year probably since the Great Depression for hotels).

 This is the fourth strong year in a row for hotel occupancy.
-The occupancy rate, to date, is just ahead of the record year in 2017.
+The occupancy rate, year-to-date, is just ahead of the record year in 2017.

 Seasonally, the occupancy rate will now decline through the end of the year.